EthicalSource/hippocratic-license-3/CONTRIBUTING.md

 ## Getting started
-Please check the [issues](https://github.com/EthicalSource/hippocratic-license/issues) for the latest discussions involving the current and future iterations of the Hippocratic License.
+Please check the [issues](https://github.com/EthicalSource/hippocratic-license/issues) for the latest discussions, questions, and ideas for the Hippocratic License and this site.

 ## What you need to know
 If you're new to contributing to projects hosted on Github, or need a refresher,